 Fun fact: blue butterfly pea flower tea creates a deep blue-purple liquid with a grape and blackberry sweetness.

 For those who want to avoid caffeine in their teas, fruit teas are certainly the way to go!
 Most fruits teas are made from herbs and fruits only, so they are naturally caffeine-free and can be enjoyed throughout the day.

-However, if you need a punch of caffeine to help you stay focused, go for teas crafted with tea leaves.
+However, if you really need some caffeine to help you stay focused, go for teas crafted with tea leaves.
 For a bold, full-bodied flavor, try black or Pu-erh teas.
-They have a high caffeine level and will definitely make you feel much more energized.
+They have a high caffeine level and will keep you energized.

 Fruit teas usually come in two types: loose leaf and tea bags.
 Each type has its own pros and cons that should be taken into consideration before you make your purchase.

 If you're looking for a quick cup of tea, you might want to have some tea bags in your cupboard.
-You just pour some hot water in a cup, put a tea bag in, and wait for a few minutes until your tea is brewed.
+You just put a tea bag in a mug, pour in some hot water, and wait for a few minutes until your tea is brewed.
 Many tea bags are also packaged individually, making them convenient to take on the go!